 Winthrop Research Professor Carol Bower: Senior Principal Research Fellow, Telethon Kids Institute, The University of Western Australia

-In line with good governance and community participation in health and medical research we have set up a Reference Group.
-Membership of this group includes representatives from the following organisations:
+In line with good governance and community participation in health and medical research we established a Reference Group.
+Membership of this group included representatives from the following organisations:

 Criminal Law Committee, The Law Society of Western Australia

 Foster Care Association of Western Australia

 Legal Aid WA

 National Organisation for Fetal Alcohol Spectrum Disorders Australia

 The Reference Group worked with researchers to:

 assist with the study design, survey development and recruitment, review and approve the final report to FARE

 We conducted an on-line survey of staff across four sectors of the Western Australian justice system.